gofed/gofed/ABOUT.md

 what you get.
 Macro go_arches defines a list of all architectures that are supported by both golang and gcc-go compiler.
 If the macro is not defined explicit list of architectures for golang is used.
 The macro is not defined in epel6.
-On Fedora 21 it contains only a list of archituctures supported by golang.
+On Fedora 21 it contains only a list of architectures supported by golang.

 The second part choose the correct compiler.
 Again, if gccgo_arches macro